CristianJhair/simple-apps/README.md

-# Simple apps
+# Vanilla JS apps

 Hi!
-Here you have some simple applications based on Javascript, hope you enjoy it.
+Here you have 4 Vanilla JS apps, hope you enjoy it.
 If you have any doubts or questions, just let me know: cristianjhair2000@gmail.com